tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

     $ tidal sync servers <path-to-result-file>

+### Run Machine Stats

+Now that you have created a hosts file, you have two options for how to run Machine Stats depending on your needs.
+For example, you could use Machine Stats to capture data points on your inventory and send its output to your Tidal workspace.
+Alternatively, You can use Machine Stats to capture statistics on a host for a period of time.
+The following 2 sections will guide you through both scenarios.

-### Pipe Machine Stats Output to Tidal Migrations Platform
+#### Pipe Machine Stats Output to Tidal Migrations Platform

 Execute `machine-stats` and pipe its output to Tidal Tools: